prasad14070/drone/README.md

-# 🛸 Drone Survey Management System – FlytBase Full-Stack Assignment
+# 🛸 Drone Survey Management System – FlytBase

 This repository contains my submission for the **FlytBase Full-Stack Assignment V2**.
 The project demonstrates a scalable system for planning, managing, and monitoring autonomous drone surveys across multiple global sites.